Human Subject Ethics Training in the Protection of Human Participants

 How to Register and Complete CITI Human Subjects Training for CSUSB members

 Choose From One of The Required Training Modules Below:

 (Follow the instructions carefully in order to not delay the processing of your IRB application).

 Group 1 - Biomedical Research Investigators and Key Personnel: Those in the medical sciences, such as Biology, Chemistry and Nursing should complete this module.

 Group 2 - Social Behavioral Research Investigators and Key Personnel: Those in the social sciences, such as Psychology, Social Work, and Sociology should complete this module.

 The NIH Financial Conflict of Interest Training and Responsible Conduct of Research (RCR) Training is also available on the CITI training site.

 The above listed research modules (Learning Groups) are the only human subjects training courses required to comply with the Mandatory Training Policy.
 There is a small test at the end of each module consisting of 5 to 10 questions.
 A passing score is 100%, but you can retake the test as many times as you require.
-The module simply scrambles the order of the questions to ensure your paying attention.
-Failure to complete the training, either by the faculty advisor or the investigator (student or faculty) will be returned to the faculty advisor/faculty member without IRB review.
+The module simply scrambles the order of the questions to ensure you are paying attention.
+Failure to complete the training by any investigator on an IRB application will not have their IRB application reviewed.